 - Mac’s Beer and Wine: surprisingly good selection from this Midtown mainstay

-- The Brick Store Pub: if you care about beer, you should care about The Brick Store, who clearly cares about beer.
+- The Brick Store Pub: if you care about beer, you should care about the Brick Store, who clearly cares about beer.
 The Belgian selection is especially strong, and frequent special kegs and casks keep things ever interesting.

 - Ormsby’s: when you want fun and games underground alongside a stellar beer list, Ormsby’s is the place to go.
 In the burgeoning Westside Provisions District, the crowds continue to pour in for bocce, darts, great onion rings and beer.

-- The Porter Beer Bar: the beer list is as expansive as the space is narrow, with some ridiculously good food to boot – the best one two punch of food and beer in town
+- The Porter Beer Bar: the beer list is as expansive as the space is narrow, with some ridiculously good food to boot – the best one-two punch of food and beer in town

-Thirsty South Beer Shops
+Best Beer Shops

 - Green’s: probably the first really serious beer selection in town, and still very good